CHARTERED PROFESSIONALS IN HUMAN RESOURCES NEW BRUNSWICK BYLAWS ADOPTED NOVEMBER 22, 2011 (REVISED IN 2021)

 4.3 Membership and designation fees are payable on February 1st of each year.

-4.4 Only the Provincial Council may levy Membership and designation fees.
+4.4 Only the Provincial Board may levy Membership and designation fees.

 4.5 Chapters may levy fees for Chapter activities.

 4.6 Failure of a Member to pay required membership and designation fees each year will result in his or her membership and professional designation being revoked.

 4.7 The Public Member filling the position of Treasurer of CPHRNB as per Article 1.10, is not required to pay membership fees.

 Members may bring guests to the regular meetings of the Association, except when the meeting is marked ‘CLOSED’ when the meeting notice is issued.
 Guests may take part in the discussions at all regular meetings, when invited to do so by the Chairperson.